At the end of Book XVI of the Iliad, Hector

 This is a preliminary report on two recent films:

-The report is preliminary, not because there is going to be another, but because I have seen each film only once, and I may see one of them again.
 I remember that François Truffaut liked to see films at least twice.
-I would guess that I read this in The Washington Post, in an appreciation published when Truffaut died; however, he died on October 21, 1984, during the first semester of my sophomore year in Santa Fe, when I would not have been reading the Post.
-While in college, I did enjoy seeing some films twice, or a second time; Truffaut’s own 400 Coups was an example, a French teacher having shown it to us in high school.
+I believe I read this in The Washington Post, and I might have guessed it was in an appreciation published when Truffaut died; however, he died on October 21, 1984, during the first semester of my sophomore year at St John’s College in Santa Fe, and I would not have been reading the Post then.

-The two films that I am reviewing concern young adults trying to find their own way in the world, in defiance of their elders.
+The two films that I am reviewing now concern young adults trying to find their own way in the world, in defiance of their elders.
 We all have to do this.
 In every generation, some will do it more defiantly than others.
 Heraclitus can be defiant, he of Ephesus and thus one of the Ionian philosophers, whose spirit I imagine to haunt the Nesin Mathematics Village.
-A further reason to bring up Heraclitus will be—gold.
+A further reason to bring up Heraclitus will be a theme that is explicit in Pear Tree, implicit (or metaphorical) in Coyotes: gold.

-Eva Brann, The Logos of Heraclitus, on Marmara Island, July, 2012
+on Marmara Island, July, 2012

 Turning now to Part III of Collingwood’s New Leviathan (1942), we take up civilization, a topic of utmost importance, featuring as it does, for example, in the controversial hypothesis of the “Clash of Civilizations,” and generally being something that reactionaries say they want to defend.